Applied Optics Group

 Holographic Microscopy

-We have recently developed a new method for building miniature holographic microscopes using fibre bundles [Paper], and with funding from the Royal Society we are now building prototypes, working on improved resolution [Paper] and depth range [Proceeedings], and exploring potential applications.
+We have recently developed a new method for building miniature holographic microscopes using fibre bundles [Paper], and with funding from the Royal Society we are now building further prototypes, working on improved resolution [Paper] and depth range [Proceeedings], and exploring potential applications.

 Lillium anther on a slide imaged through fibre bundle inline holographic microscopy, using resolution enhancement.